 Ti’s story is told principally in her own voice, but she is aided by friends and family who introduce her and send her on her way, then observe and participate in her homecoming.
 A black and white photograph sets the tone of each chapter and poems at the beginning and end further enhance the story.
 New Old World is an interior novel but its many backdrops offer a strong sense of place as Ti wrestles with where home is.

 New Old World is available as an e-book through Smashwords.com, Apple Books, or Amazon, and as a print book through this blog.
-See my home page for your purchasing options.
+See the sidebar for your purchasing and borrowing options.
+(It may seem as if you have to pay via PayPal but you can get around that by persisting with the credit card or Apple Pay options.)